MicrosoftDocs/power-automate-docs/articles/desktop-flows/install.md

 If the installation fails, go to the [troubleshooting guide](https://support.microsoft.com/topic/power-automate-desktop-installation-troubleshooting-b2c93d3f-5a90-450a-833d-920a25f2d967) for help.

+> [!NOTE]
+> The MSI Power Automate installer (Setup.Microsoft.PowerAutomate.exe) is running in 32-bit.
+The installer will auto-detect if 32-bit or 64-bit components have to be installed.

 ## Install Power Automate from Microsoft Store

 1. Find Power Automate in Microsoft Store: